 CNAP Artemisia Research Project

 Malaria claims almost a million lives every year but there is renewed global determination to halt it.
-The new plant varieties will improve the supply of artemisinin for use in artemisinin combination therapies (ACTs), making these vital malaria medicines more accessible to patients in developing countries.
+New plant varieties will improve the supply of artemisinin for use in artemisinin combination therapies (ACTs), making these vital malaria medicines more accessible to patients in developing countries.

 CNAP researchers published the first genetic map of Artemisia annua in the leading journal Science in 2010.